mzampetakis/unwordle/README.md

 ### Solving a wordle

-In order to solve a wordle puzzle as soon as we execute the unworlde we will get a proposal for the first word to use.
-The first word is estimated based on the given dictionary.
+In order to solve a wordle puzzle as soon as unworlde starts a proposal will be given for the first word to use.
+The first word (opener) is estimated based on the given dictionary.
 More on this process can be found at the
 `Unwordle Internals` chapter.
 The first proposal is like this:

 ```
 Try #1: 		arose
 ```

-As first try we will use the word `arose`.
-1/2499 is the possibility to success as our dictionary contains 2499 different words.
-The `unworlde` awits for our input based on the results of the puzzle.
-We have to enter a string with the same length as the wordle's length with letters `b`, `y` and `g`.
+As first try, the word `arose` is proposed to be used.
+The `unworlde` awaits for user input based on the results of the puzzle.
+A string with the same length as the wordle's length indicating the presence of each letter should be given by user.
+Letters accepted are `b`, `y` and `g`.
 These letters mean:

 * b (black): the letter does not exist in the wordle
 * y (yellow): the letter exists in the wordle but not at the given place